tashifkhan/filter-reddit/reddit-data-filter-api/README.md

 # Reddit Data Filter API

-A FastAPI-based web service for fetching Reddit posts and comments using the Reddit API with OAuth authentication support.
+A FastAPI-based web service for fetching Reddit posts and comments using the Reddit API with user authentication for higher rate limits.

 ## Features

-- **OAuth Authentication**: Secure user authentication with Reddit
+- **User Authentication**: Use your Reddit credentials for higher rate limits
 - **Subreddit Posts**: Fetch posts from any subreddit with various sorting options
 - **Comments Extraction**: Get all comments for specific posts with full thread expansion
 - **Multiple Data Sources**: Support for both official Reddit API and Pushshift API